 If you’re hoping to boost your online traffic with banner ads, you may be asking yourself: how can I create web banner ad design that people will want to click on?
 Web banner design focuses on the systematic creation of effective banner ads through the careful application of basic design guidelines.
-In this article we’ve put together all the information you need to create successful web banner designs.
+In this article we’ve put together all the information you need to create successful web banner ad design.

 What is web banner design?